SaxionSmartCities/netmobiel-platform/netmobiel-tomp-api/README.md

 ## Project setup
 After checking out from GitHub the project is ready for use.

-Note: The setup of swagger is extremely tricky due to the tons of bugs.
+Note: The setup of swagger is extremely tricky due to the tons of bugs. openapi-generator is an alternative, but does not yet support OpenAPI 3.0.0.

 ## Configuration
 No further configuration is needed.